Population Dynamics of Free-roaming cats: managing outdoor cat colonies to meet your goals

 We learned that the wildlife field has more sophisticated software than has been used before to understand cat populations.
 So we convened a team (see below) that includes experts in wildlife conservation, free-roaming cat welfare, feline behavior, and TNR.

-ACC&D’s Free-Roaming Cat Population Dynamics Flagship Initiative
+Timeline of ACC&D’s Free-Roaming Cat Population Dynamics Flagship Initiative

 In 2013 and 2014 we worked to combine field research data with sophisticated computer modeling software to develop the most comprehensive feline population model available to date.
 In November 2014, “Simulating Free-Roaming Cat Population Management Options in Open Demographic Environments,” was published in the peer-reviewed, open-access journal PLOS ONE.
 The study estimates the percentage of cats that must be reached by different methods to achieve different goals.
 (Our press release summarizes results.)

 Our Guidance Document translates model findings into guidelines for cat management programs.
 And because it is hard to evaluate impact without knowing how many cats you are starting with or measuring change over time, we’ve also created "how-to" guide to “counting cats” and monitoring cat population numbers to evaluate intervention impact.

 And we’re just getting started!
 We are currently working on a second phase of modeling that will look at combination approaches to free-roaming cat population management (e.g., removing social kittens for adoption or combining surgical sterilization with long-term contraception) and fold in the economic costs of different strategies.

 We’ll also be looking for your participation to help improve the model!
 If you have a well-run TNR program and are hungry for ways to better measure and evaluate your impact, please read the materials above and then contact us at firstname.lastname@example.org about getting involved.